Anthony Davis has big 2nd half, Lakers beat Thunder

 DENVER (AP) — Jamal Murray hit two free throws with 1.5 seconds remaining and scored 22 points and the Denver beat Boston in a game overshadowed by a head injury to Celtics guard Kemba Walker.

-Walker collided with teammate Semi Ojeleye late in the second quarter, striking Ojeleye’s abdomen area head-first and going down on to the court in a heap.
+Walker collided with teammate Semi Ojeleye late in the second quarter, striking Ojeleye’s abdomen area head-first and going down to the court in a heap.
 In a tweet, the Celtics said Walker has been diagnosed with concussion-like symptoms and was transported to a hospital for further evaluation.

 Nikola Jokic added 18 points, 16 rebounds and 10 assists for the Nuggets.
 They improved to 8-0 this season when holding an opponent to fewer than 100 points.